michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - Employer's U.S. address if it has one.
 - Income earned in U.S. dollars, use [IRS published conversion rate](https://www.irs.gov/individuals/international-taxpayers/yearly-average-currency-exchange-rates).
 - Do you pay income tax to foreign country on the foreign earned income?
 If so, please provide document showing taxable income and tax paid.
-- List travel history to the US in format below from 01/01/2018 until now.
+- List travel history to and from the US in format below from 01/01/2018 until now.
   - 11/01/2019 - 06/31/2020 in China.
   - 07/01/2020 - 07/15/2020 in US, earned $0.
   - 07/16/2020 - 02/19/2021 in China.